ketch/RK-Opt/doc/index.rst

                         Some general utilities for analyzing Runge-Kutta methods.

-RK-Opt has been developed by David Ketcheson (primary developer and maintainer), Matteo Parsani, Aron Ahmadia, and Hendrik Ranocha.
+RK-Opt has been developed by David Ketcheson (primary developer and maintainer), Matteo Parsani, Aron Ahmadia, Zack Grant, and Hendrik Ranocha.
 Additional contributions include:

-    + Order conditions for multistep RK methods of orders 9-11 (Christopher Bresten, Zachary Grant, and Daniel Higgs)

-It is released under a modified BSD License.
+RK-Opt is released under a modified BSD License.
-If you use RK-Opt in published work, please see :ref:`citing`.
+If you use RK-Opt in published work, please cite it; see :ref:`citing`.

 *******
 RK-Opt